splendiddata/login_hook/README.md

 The login_hook database extension is developed in Postgres 10.
 It might work on older Postgres versions as well but that hasn't been tested.
 ## Installation
-First you'll need to compile the database extension.
-Please check the [Postgres manual](https://www.postgresql.org/docs/10/static/extend-pgxs.html) for that.
+First you'll need to compile the database extension (Check the [Postgres manual](https://www.postgresql.org/docs/10/static/extend-pgxs.html) for more information):<br>
+ - Make sure pg_config points to the right places<br>
+ - execute: make<br>
+ - execute: sudo make install<br>

 After compilation, the login_hook.so library must be set to load at session start.
 So please alter the postgresql.conf file and add the login\_hook.so